 I was a non-tackling back-row.
 I was inspired to try and make big hits but really, at 6ft 3in and 90kg (14st 2lb), I was there to be used in the lineout.

 The biggest one is musicals.
 I love West End shows.
 So does Mike Catt.
 When he was at the RFU and we were both at an event, you’d find us in a corner practicing a number from Les Mis or something.

 Who’d be your dream three dinner party guests?

 I’d say Michael Ball or Alfie Boe, whoever is free on the night, for the entertainment factor.
 Barack Obama, to find out what the last eight years have been like.
-Then I’d invite someone for my wife Holly to talk to as she hates musicals but likes fashion, like Victoria Beckham.
+Then I’d invite someone for my wife Polly to talk to as she hates musicals but likes fashion, like Victoria Beckham.

 Do you have any bugbears?

 Firstly, whistling – and this is from a ref!
 When someone walks past whistling, it’s like they are saying: “I am much happier than you are.”
 And the other thing is litter.

 I still work as a barrister specialising in bribery and corruption, and actually another thing I dislike is people running in a suit – for a train or something like that.
 You’re not James Bond!
 I work every week, with the number of days depending on my rugby commitments.